|Macintosh Separation Anxiety (MSA)

 jobs in a timely fashion and contact responsible parties upon

-completion, but we must reclaim shop space and recoup our expenses (if
+completion, but we must reclaim shop space and recoup expenses (if

 possible) when equipment has been abandoned.

-never been tampered with internally, every now and then one arrives
+never been tampered with, but every now and then one arrives

 that has been opened up and modified, upgraded, or "fixed" - with

-your way around specific machines.
-There are plenty of potential
+your way around specific models, too.
+Plenty of potential

-you decide to let a friend, neighbor, or relative "take a stab at it,"
+you decide to let a friend or acquaintance "take a stab at it,"

 you might wanna think twice.